-Dr. Friedman has been a strong proponent of team collaborations for technology development throughout his career.
+Dr. Friedman (CTO) has been a strong proponent of team collaborations for technology development throughout his career with extensive experience in leading major ($70 million) research, development and manufacturing efforts.
 Thus in building up the technical capability of Integrated Sensors (I-S), Dr. Friedman built a team of collaborating partners from some of the leading universities and government laboratories in relevant technology fields (see “Collaborating Partners”).

-By way of background, prior to founding I-S, Dr. Friedman was the Board Chairman and CTO of Photonics Systems, Inc., the world’s leading manufacturer of ruggedized plasma displays for the U.S. military, NATO and allied countries.
-Dr. Friedman was a recognized expert in the flat panel display and solar energy industries, having served as the first president of the American Display Consortium, an editor and conference chairman for SPIE/IS&T, a member of the U.S. Defense Science Board (High Resolution Systems Task Force), and a technology expert witness to the U.S. Congress having testified before both the U.S. House Subcommittee on Technology & Competitiveness, and the U.S. Senate Governmental Affairs Committee on U.S. competitiveness.
+Prior to founding I-S, Dr. Friedman was the Board Chairman and CTO of Photonics Systems, Inc., the world’s leading manufacturer of ruggedized plasma displays for the U.S. military, NATO and allied countries.
+Dr. Friedman was a recognized expert in the flat panel display and solar energy industries, having served as co-founder and first Technical Program Manager of the American Display Consortium, an editor and conference chairman for SPIE/IS&T, a member of the U.S. Defense Science Board (High Resolution Systems Task Force), and a technology expert witness to the U.S. Congress having testified before both the U.S. House Subcommittee on Technology & Competitiveness, and the U.S. Senate Governmental Affairs Committee on U.S. Competitiveness.

-Inventor of both plasma panel sensors (PPS) and ultra-fast, transmissive (UFT) radiation detectors for real-time beam monitoring of ionizing particles and photons in both vacuum and air.
-Applications include external beam radiation therapy (EBRT), nuclear and high energy physics.
-Dr. Friedman and Integrated Sensors have been awarded 18 U.S. and foreign patents with additional patents pending on our newest technology.
-Integrated Sensors has received continuous R&D funding from the U.S. government since 2007, primarily from the U.S. Dept. of Energy (Office of Nuclear Physics) and from the National Cancer Institute (NIH-NCI).
+Dr. Friedman is the inventor of both plasma panel sensors (PPS) and ultra-fast, transmissive (UFT) radiation detectors for real-time beam monitoring of ionizing particles and photons in both vacuum and air.
+Applications include FLASH-RT, external beam radiotherapy (EBRT), nuclear and high energy physics.
+Dr. Friedman and Integrated Sensors have been awarded 19 U.S. and foreign patents with additional patents pending on our newest FLASH-RT and EBRT technology.
+Integrated Sensors has received continuous R&D funding from the U.S. government since 2007, primarily from the U.S. Department of Energy (Office of Nuclear Physics) and from the National Cancer Institute (NIH-NCI).

 EDUCATION & TRAINING